CloudLabsAI-Azure/Threat-Protection-with-Microsoft-Defender-XDR/Regional Delivery/Day 2/RD_Ex2.md

 ## Objectives

-- Task 1: Implement App Governance and Risk Detection for OAuth Apps ((Read-Only)
+- Task 1: Implement App Governance and Risk Detection for OAuth Apps (`Read-Only`)
 - Task 2: Investigate Alerts and Create Custom Detection Policies
 - Task 3: Deploy Microsoft Defender for Identity Sensor on Domain Controllers

-## Task 1: Implement App Governance and Risk Detection for OAuth Apps ((Read-Only)
+## Task 1: Implement App Governance and Risk Detection for OAuth Apps (`Read-Only1)

 In this task, you will explore how to enable App Governance in Microsoft Defender XDR and configure a custom detection policy to flag high-risk OAuth apps based on their permissions and publisher status.
 This is a **read-only task** because, after turning on App Governance, it can take **4–5 hours** for connected OAuth apps to appear and be fully evaluated by the system.